radi0sus/xyzalign/README.md

 ## Command-line options
 - `filename` , required: filename, e.g. `my_xyz.xyz`, first two lines will be ignored, file format must be `element x y z`, cartesian coordinates, (units in Å)
-- `-o` `atom(s)`, optional:  define the origin of the molecule by one or more atoms.
+- `-o` `atom(s)`, optional:  define the origin of the molecule by one or more atoms, e.g. `-o 1` or `-o 1 2 3`.
 If no atom is defined (i.e. the `-o` option is not given), the centroid of all atoms in the xy file will be calculated.
 The origin will have the coordinates x=0, y=0 and z=0.
-All other coordinates will be recalculated with respect to the new origin, e.g. `-o 1` or `-o 1 2 3`
+All other coordinates will be recalculated with respect to the new origin.
+-  `-x` `atom(s)`, optional: define the atom or atoms that should be aligned with the x-axis (1,0,0), e.g. `-x 1` or `-x 1 2 3`.
+If more than one atom is given, the centroid of these atoms is aligned to the x-axis.
+-  `-y` `atom(s)`, optional: define the atom or atoms that should be aligned with the y-axis (0,1,0), e.g. `-y 1` or `-y 1 2 3`.
+If more than one atom is given, the centroid of these atoms is aligned to the y-axis.
+-  `-z` `atom(s)`, optional: define the atom or atoms that should be aligned with the z-axis (0,0,1), e.g. `-z 1` or `-z 1 2 3`.
+If more than one atom is given, the centroid of these atoms is aligned to the z-axis.